axelvanherle/ZMQ-Benternet-NP/docs/readme.md

 |Chat|Allows users to send messages to a topic, which the service fowards to a topic, allowing everyone to see all chats.|
 |Joke|Allows users to request a joke.|

-## `workflows`
-In this directory you will find documentation about my CI/CD pipeline.